As00d/Namaste-React/README.md

       - dispatching an action
       - function reducer which will update the slice
       - selector to read the value from the store

+- when a button is called its basically dispatches an action which calls the reducer function which updates the value to the store.
+In order to read the value back we need something called as selector. and we call its subscribes to store using selector.

+# Steps to start with redux
+   - Install @reduxjs/toolkit and react-redux
+   - Build our store
+   - connect store to our app
+   - create a cart slice
+   - dispatch an action
+   - read data using selector

 Issues faced -
 1. npm run build with parcel throws an error
 Solution: https://stackoverflow.com/questions/71053013/npm-run-build-with-parcel-throws-an-error